 A new page will have a title where you type in your new page name.
 By default it has slightly smaller left and right margins than ‘one column’ (see this page at the opening paragraph).

 EDITING Every paragraph is called a ‘Block’.
 After typing a paragraph press Return.
 The new block is by default a ‘paragraph’ so just start typing the next paragraph which will be double spaced from the previous one.
 If you prefer single spacing of paragraphs, press Shift+Return instead.
 Alternately click on the Add Block + sign to change the block to Heading, Image, Image gallery, List, Contact Form.
+Or click on the + icon top left :Toggle block inserter.
 Within a paragraph you can use the icons hovering above the block to change block type to Heading, List, etc. or select Bold, Italic, Underline, Text colour.
 Also Align text left, centre or right.
 Use the right panel on Block to change print size from Default to four alternative sizes, and to change the colour of the text.
 This block uses Small text.

 This block uses Large text and is coloured blue.
 The font used for the whole site can be changed.
 Click on the Global styles icon top right, ‘A’ in a black square- Font selection. then ‘Publish’.